Selling a House After A Flood

 - If your basement is filled with water, you’re going to need to pump out at least two to three feet of water every day.
 Also, it’s important that you drain the basement slowly.
 If not, you can cause severe damage, as extreme wall pressure can cause floors and walls to crack and collapse.

 After a flood, cleaning your home is an extremely time-consuming and arduous process.
 These are just the tip of the iceberg.
 In the end, severe flood damage could leave your home beyond repair.
 Ultimately, you may decide that it’s just not worth it.
-After a flood, your best bet is to sell your home outright, as-is, to We Buy Ugly Houses.
-Even with extensive flood damage, we’ll give you cash for your house, with no additional commission or fees.
-Contact us at We Buy Ugly Houses today.
+After a flood, your best bet is to sell your home outright, as-is, to HomeVestors®.
+Even with extensive flood damage, We make fair cash offers on houses “as is”.
+Contact us at HomeVestors® today.